zukunft/zukunft.com/docs/llm/pending.md

 The changes table comment is the load contract. load_by_user() reading 13 tables rests entirely on that comment ("all tables except value and link changes").
 If a value change ever lands in changes, it would be listed twice.
 Not currently possible, but nothing asserts it. version.txt correctly untouched — no json format or db structure change.
 Generated docs: code_user_message_exceptions.md only shifts a line number, doesn't grow. code_test_coverage.md adds the three new functions.
+The fold is duplicated verbatim in the backend and the frontend std_table* function.
+That mirrors the existing prefix-strip duplication rather than adding a new pattern, so it is consistent, but both copies now have to move together.
+Verification: start page and user page render without a fatal; a script replaying both std_table* functions over every row of change_tables.csv shows all fifteen user_values* folding to values while user_value_links, value_ts_data, the change_values_* log tables and the *_standard* tables stay untouched; and a text group id round-trips through the api mapper into …?m=19&id=PmS%2BXk9wQzR0dGVzdA&n=&8n=123456&z=1.
+No sql fixtures need regenerating — the l2.table_id  filter travels as a bound parameter (= ANY ($2) / IN (?)), so the longer list does not change the prepared-statement text.
+No secrets in the diff.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.